timbertson/shellshape/README.md

 ### Running a local version

-To run your own checkout, you should be able to clone this repo and run `0install run shellshape-local.xml`.
+To build the latest version, you'll need to install `npm` (the node.js package manager).
+You'll also need python.
+Then:

+ 1. clone this repo
+ 2. run `tools/gup compile`
+ 3. If you have 0install, you can then just run:

+        `0install run shellshape-local.xml`.

+    Otherwise, you can install the extension to a symlink in ~/.local/share/gnome-shell/extensions using:

+        `tools/gup dev-install`

-To compile stuff (if you change things), run `make` or `tools/gup`.
+To compile stuff (if you change things), run `tools/gup compile`.
+You can add e.g `-j3` to compile stuff in parallel.

-If you don't want to (or can't) use 0install, you can instead install the development version locally (using a symlink in ~/.local/share/gnome-shell/extensions).
-This will set one up for you:

-    make dev-install

 ## running on arch linux